 (E) Most societies can agree on basic needs such as food, clothing and shelter.
 However, they might disagree on other aspects of what societies need, especially if it is diverse.
 Most importantly, as society has limited resources, it would be impossible to meet the needs and interests of everyone.

-(E) For example, there were many disagreements when the government was deciding on whether to drill through the Central Catchment Reserve while building the Cross Island MRT line.
-Nature groups and individuals concerned about the environment petitioned the government to construct the Cross Island line along the reserve’s perimeter.
-However, many consumers and people living along the boundary wanted the rail through the reserve.
+(E) For example, there were many disagreements when the Singapore government was deciding on whether to drill through the Central Catchment Reserve while building the Cross Island MRT line.
+Nature groups petitioned the government to construct the Cross Island line along the Reserve’s perimeter so as to protect the natural ecosystem of the reserve.
+However, many consumers and people living along the boundary wanted the rail to go through the reserve as it would make travel faster, and not impact on the properties along the perimeter of the nature reserve.

 (2.1.2) Differing Priorities

-(P) Even if society agrees on what is essential, they might not concur on which is more critical.
+(P) Even if society agrees on what is essential, they might not concur on what is more critical.

-(E) As different people have different needs, they have other priorities.
+(E) As different people have different needs, they have different priorities.
 These priorities depend on their age, gender, income level and individual preferences.
-The priority of a successful middle-class man with a family will be very different from the priority of an old lady who lives alone and has very little income.
+The priority of a successful middle-class man with a family will be very different from the priority of an old lady who lives alone, and has very little income.

 (E) For example, a survey found that people who earn below $5,000 per month have different priorities than others who make above $5,000.
-This disparity is because the person who earns below $5,000 per month might find private housing unaffordable and is concerned with public housing policies.
-On the other hand, the more affluent person might stay in private accommodation and is more concerned with public healthcare.
-Both believe that public housing and public healthcare are essential to society but rank their priority differently.
+This disparity is because the person who earns below $5,000 per month might find private housing unaffordable and is more concerned with public housing policies.
+On the other hand, the more affluent person might stay in private accommodation and is not affected much by public housing policies.
+He is, instead, more concerned with public healthcare.
+Both believe that public housing and public healthcare are essential to society but rank their priorities differently.